Gertrud Fussenegger: Family

-In 1935 Fussenegger married the Bavarian sculptor Elmar Dietz.
+In 1935, Fussenegger married the Bavarian sculptor Elmar Dietz.
 By the time it ended in divorce twelve years later the marriage had produced four recorded children, including the artist Ricarda Dietz.
 The marriage was not happy.
 In 1943 she left Munich and settled at Hall in Tirol where she lived with her four children as a single parent.

 Her second marriage was to another sculptor.
-In 1950 Gertrud Fussenegger married Alois Dorn.
+In 1950, Gertrud Fussenegger married Alois Dorn.
 This marriage resulted in the birth of her second son and fifth child.
 Divorce at this time was unusual, especially for a committed member of the Roman Catholic Church.
 Fussenegger's own insights, reported by a Catholic newspaper, are instructive:

 "Since my second marriage was simply a civil one, for a long time I was not permitted to receive the sacraments.
 I found that deeply painful, but the pain also became very productive for me.
 It was the only way I could come to a recognition of the full preciousness of the Eucharist.
 I therefore cannot regret the bitter tears I often shed at that time.
 That ban was actually a gift."

 "Da meine zweite Ehe nur standesamtlich geschlossen war, war ich sehr lange von den Sakramenten ausgeschlossen.
 Das habe ich als tief schmerzlich empfunden, doch es war ein Schmerz, der auch sehr fruchtbar für mich geworden ist.
 Nur so ist mir die ganze Kostbarkeit der Eucharistie bewusst geworden.
 Ich kann es nicht bedauern, dass ich in jener Zeit oft bittere Tränen vergossen habe.
 Genau genommen war ich beschenkt durch das Verbot."

-In 1961 she relocated with her family, settling this time in Leonding, a small town near Linz.
+In 1961, she relocated with her family, settling this time in Leonding, a small town near Linz.

 Memberships and recognition

 Gertrud Fussenegger was a member of the Austrian P.E.N. association, of the Humboldt Society, of the Sudeten German Academy and an honorary member of the Austrian Writers' Association.
-Between 1977 and 1979, and again from 1984 till 1985, she was a jury member for the Ingeborg Bachmann Prize, awarded each year in Klagenfurt.
+Between 1977 and 1979, and again from 1984 until 1985, she was a jury member for the Ingeborg Bachmann Prize, awarded each year in Klagenfurt.
 In 1991 she was a jury member for the Franz-Grillparzer Prize of the Alfred Toepfer foundation.
 In 1978 she was honoured with an award from the Humboldt Society.

 Gertrude Gussenegger's literary archive is held by the Upper Austria Literature Archive at the Stifterhaus in Linz.